MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-connection-overview.md

 # Connect to SQL Server from Power Apps overview

 There are different ways to connect to data in SQL Server in your Power Apps app.
-You can access data using a view and then use stored procedures to create, update, or delete data in your app.
+You can access data directly or use a view or stored procedures to create, update, or delete data in your app.
+You use Power Fx formulas to access data for all of these ways.

-The results of your view and stored procedures can be made using formulas.

 ## Prerequisites

-Before accessing data and viewing the results of queries in your app, create a responsive app enabled with SQL Server by following these steps:
+To access data directly you can create a 'Start with data' app for your SQL Server data by following these steps:

+ > [!NOTE]
+   > Using the 'Start with data' is a good way to get a basic working app that you can modify to use views and stored procedures.

 1. Sign in to [Power Apps](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) and go to the **Apps** page.
 1. Select **New app** > **Start with data**.